sandhyagunti/salary-prediction-using-simple-linear-regression/README.md

 ---

-## 📦 Next Steps

-* Add more features like education, location, etc.
-* Try Polynomial or Random Forest Regression
-* Deploy app on Streamlit Cloud or Hugging Face Spaces

----

-> 👨‍💻 Built by [Akshay Bhujbal](https://www.linkedin.com/in/akshay-1995-bhujbal) with ❤️ for real-world AI deployment!
+> 👨‍💻 Built by [Gunti sandhya] with ❤️ for real-world AI deployment!
 ---